 When the patient attempts to perform a certain action with their hand, the headband and cuff will detect the associated electrical signals and transmit the data to a connected computer.
-There, an AI-based algorithm will cross-match the electrical signals received with a database of hand movements to determine which movement matches that particular pattern.
-Then it will activate the glove, to start rehabilitating the hand by “moving it” with the intended action.
+There, an AI-based algorithm will cross-match the received electrical signals with a hand movement database to determine which movement matches that particular pattern.
+Then it will activate the glove, to start rehabilitating the hand by "moving it" with the intended action.

 Save the date: 2026